Truffle Hunting & Tasting in Aups

 For over 25 years, the Canut family has been growing black truffles on their farm in Aups.
 Every winter Patrick and his daughter Lisa wander through their oak plantation, guided by their dogs, to harvest the precious ‘black diamond’, the truffle.

 Join them and take part in the fascinating art of truffle hunting, before treating yourself to tasting your finds!
-This is an exclusive experience from Monday to Wednesday, 2pm to 3.30pm.
+This is an exclusive experience from Saturday to Tuesday from 1.30 pm to 3.30 pm.

 It’s a family matter